Victarry/PP-Schedule-Visualization/README.md

    ```
    conf/
    ├── config.yaml     # Default configuration
-   └── model_A.yaml    # Create your own config with stage-specific latency for performance projection.
+   └── model_A.yaml    # Create your own config with stage-specific latency for performance projection
    ```

 2. Run with your desired configuration using the `--config-name` flag: